threefoldfoundation/info_sdk/src/7_farming/v2_jsx_farmsetup.md

-# This document shows how to setup/migrate your ThreeFold Farm and 3Nodes to TF Grid 2.2 (js-ng 11.0.0.alpha1)
+# This document shows how to setup/migrate your Threefold Farm and 3Nodes to TF Grid 2.2 (js-ng 11.0.0.alpha1)

 **Summary**